 The home page for the CCRMA: https://ccrma.stanford.edu/.
 From there, you might choose Research, then Research Groups, then Historical Recordings Project.
 The small collection of "Resources" on their Historical Recordings page gives links to some other excellent sites.

 The "wav" files at the CCRMA site above are often 3-5 Mb.
 There are some smaller versions available.
-I assume that the smaller size is due to a lower sampling rate.
 For some of these smaller files, see:

-* http://ceres.math.yale.edu/YCM/.
-Choose "Audio" from menu at left.
+* https://users.math.yale.edu/YCM/AUDIO/AUDIODEN.HTM.
+The Brahms files are at the bottom of the page.
 From Igor Popovic, Yale Computational Mathematics.

 * http://web.archive.org/web/20061210233427/http://www.measure.demon.co.uk/sounds/Brahms.html. wav and MP3 files.
 The premise of this site is that the voice on the recording is that of Brahms.
 This is unlikely, as explained by Berger.
 But that uncertainty has no implication for using this site as a source of the music files.
 (This is an archive of a site that is no longer maintained.)